varunsingh251/Indian-Sign-Language-Recognition/README.md

 + Tensorflow

 ### Running
-To run the project, perform following steps -
+To run the project, you need to perform following steps -

 1. Take the dataset folder and all the required python files and put them in the same folder.
 2. Required files are - surf_image_processing.py(Image preprocessing folder), preprocessing_surf.py (Bag of features folder), classification.py(classification folder) and visualize_submissions.py(visualization folder).